jojobrain/jojobrain/README.md

             alt="follow on Twitter"></a>

 - 👋 Hi, I’m @jojobrain
-- 👀 I’m interested in Python
+- 👀 I’m interested in Rust
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Go

 <!---
 jojobrain/captainejojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.